tavogus55/SGNN/README.md

 # Decouple Graph Neural Networks: Train Multiple Simple GNNs Simultaneously Instead of One

-This repository is our implementation of
+This repository is a refactored version of the implementation of

 >   Hongyuan Zhang, Yanan Zhu, and Xuelong Li,  "Decouple Graph Neural Networks: Train Multiple Simple GNNs Simultaneously Instead of One," *IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI)*, DOI: 10.1109/TPAMI.2024.3392782, 2024.[(arXiv)](https://arxiv.org/pdf/2304.10126.pdf)[(IEEE)](https://ieeexplore.ieee.org/document/10507024)